 From job application to signing of the new employment contract, a normal job interview process for a manager role can take 3 months to complete.
 In some cases, it may even stretch as long as 6 months to find a job you really like, depending on the company’s hiring process and market conditions.
 This is why it is always important to plan ahead.

-If you’re planning to quit soon, start looking now!
-Kickstart your job search plan.
+Kick-start your job search plan for a better rewarding job.
 Find out who’s hiring and what type of jobs are available.
 Review your skills and work experience to decide if you’re suitable for them, or if you need to take a short break in your career to upskill yourself.

 Connect with us and we’ll help you find job opportunities that are more suitable for you.
 You can also speak with our specialised recruiters, who have in-depth knowledge about the industry and labour market as well as employer insights to better consult you on your career search.